Webinar

 Tubal Blockage

-Tubal blockage or tubal occlusion (the medical term) is the mechanism by which tubal ligation procedures prevent pregnancy.
-Tubal blockage prevents sperm from being able to reach an egg and also prevents eggs from being able to reach the uterus.
 When tubal sterilization is performed, tubal blockage is intentional.
-Tubal blockage also occurs due to disease conditions and results in involuntary infertility.
-Whether intentional or resulting from disease, tubal blockage can often be corrected with reconstructive tubal surgery.
+It can also occur due to diseases, resulting in involuntary infertility.
+Whether intentional or caused by disease, tubal blockage can often be corrected with reconstructive tubal surgery.

 Causes of Tubal Blockage